odoo/documentation/content/developer/howtos/web.rst

 a *client action*.

-A client action is (as its name implies) an action type defined almost entirely in the client, in javascript for Odoo web.
+A client action is (as its name implies) an action type defined almost entirely in the client, in JavaScript for Odoo web.
 The server simply sends an action tag (an arbitrary name), and optionally adds a few parameters, but beyond that *everything* is handled by custom client code.